jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 cd ../..
 ```
-The resuting tree file `BchLNB_XYZ_aligned_masked.treefile` is plotted in Extended Data Figure 7.
+The resuting tree file `BchLNB_XYZ_aligned_masked.treefile` is plotted in Figure S7.

 ## Annotree GTDB visualization
 From the Annotree website, I exported a phylogeny of the Genome Tree Database, release 89, summarized to the class level, for an overview of
 the tree of life.
 The raw SVG is available in `annotree/annotree_GTDB_r89_class_raw.svg`.

-This raw SVG was edited to produce Figure 2a.
+This raw SVG was edited to produce Figure 2A.